 PEI molecules have no UV chromophores and can not be measured by UV-Vis detector, the most common detector in analytical laboratories.
 Instead, this analysis requires MS, CAD, ELSD with their own limitations of the mobile phase composition

 It irreversibly binds to silica-based columns, limiting the type of adsorbents that can be used for analysis

-If composition of PEI with proteins or peptides needs to be analyzed then the peptide/protein signal can interfere with PEI peak
+If composition of PEI with proteins or peptides needs to be analyzed, then the peptide/protein signal can interfere with PEI peak

-SIELC developed a new methodology and a corresponding HPLC column to address these difficulties and offer a simple and reliable method for PEI quantitation in any liquid samples.
+SIELC has developed a new methodology and a corresponding HPLC column to address these difficulties and offers a simple and reliable method for PEI quantitation in any liquid samples.
 The method is based on forming a complex of PEI with Cu (II) which has strong UV and visible light adsorption maximums.

 This complex can be measured by UV-Vis detector and can be separated from Cu (II) signal and other Cu complexes using specially designed PEI specific HPLC column

 UV spectra of PEI • Cu 2+ complex in water (a); Cu2+ spectra in water (b); PEI spectra in water (c)